aflacc/HarderFunkinPlus/README.md

 I'll be updating this GitHub as I work on the mod.
+So...